 Your lawyer should

 - Tell you the strong and weak points of your case;

-- Protect and defend you (his or her principal duty!).
-He or she should not make any agree- ments or take on any obligation which might jeopardize your rights or interests;
+- Protect and defend you (their principal duty!).
+The lawyer should not make any agreements or take on any obligation which might jeopardize your rights or interests;

 - While representing you, not represent any other client whose interests conflict with yours;